-Ladies First its going to be releasing on Netflix today, March 8th – International Women’s Day.
-It will be the India’s first Netflix Original Documentary.
+Ladies First it was released on Netflix on the International Women’s Day.
+It is the India’s first Netflix Original Documentary.
 The film is made by Shaana Levy and Uraaz Bahl.
 The documentary has been executive produced by two time Oscar and Emmy award winning filmmaker Sharmeen Obaid-Chinoy.
 Netflix will be releasing the film globally on its streaming service to viewers in over 190 countries, and it will be subtitled in multiple languages.

 The Documentary short tells the inspirational story of Deepika Kumari.
 Who, as a girl born on the roadside to abject poverty in rural India, went in search of food, stumbled upon archery.
 Within four years became the number one archer in the world.
 Watch the trailer here:

 At 12, Deepika left home to find a better future.
 Searching for food and shelter, she happened upon a government-backed program for archery.
 Learning that team members got a meal a day and a roof over their heads.
 Deepika, who’d never heard of archery, asked for a tryout.
 Weak and malnourished, she failed miserably.
 She begged for time to learn and another chance.
 Through hard work and determination, by age 17, she ranked number one in the World and was on her way to the London 2012 Olympics to represent her country.